Medically reviewed by Drugs.com. Last updated on Jun 23, 2020.

 • Human plasma: Product of human plasma; may potentially contain infectious agents which could transmit disease.
 Screening of donors, as well as testing and/or inactivation or removal of certain viruses, reduces the risk.
 Infections thought to be transmitted by this product should be reported to the manufacturer.

 • Latex: Packaging may contain natural latex rubber.

 Monitor electrolytes, hemoglobin/hematocrit, and urine output regularly; monitor hemodynamic parameters, blood pressure, heart rate, central venous pressure, pulmonary artery occlusion pressure.

 Albumin is an endogenous substance; products are prepared from pooled human plasma.
 Available data are insufficient to recommend use of albumin to reduce the risk of ovarian hyperstimulation syndrome (Practice Committee 2016).
 Use for other indications may be considered in pregnant women when contraindications to nonprotein colloids exist (Liumbruno 2009).

 What is this drug used for?

 • It is used to treat or prevent low blood volume, to treat low blood pressure, to replace albumin in people with low blood albumin levels.
 It may be given for other reasons.
 Talk with doctor.

-• Fluid and electrolyte problems like mood changes, confusion, muscle pain or weakness, abnormal heartbeat, severe dizziness or passing out, tachycardia, increased thirst, seizures, loss of strength and energy, lack of appetite, urinary retention or change in amount of urine passed, dry mouth, dry eyes, or nausea or vomiting
+• Fluid and electrolyte problems like mood changes, confusion, muscle pain or weakness, abnormal heartbeat, severe dizziness or passing out, fast heartbeat, increased thirst, seizures, loss of strength and energy, lack of appetite, unable to pass urine or change in amount of urine passed, dry mouth, dry eyes, or nausea or vomiting

 • Passing out